ereverter/anki-cli/README.md

 │ --help                        Show this message and exit.                    │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ───────────────────────────────────────────────────────────────────╮
-│ decks   List decks with review stats.                                        │ │ models  List available note types.                                           │ │ search  Search notes using Anki query syntax.                                │ │ show    Show full details of one or more notes.                              │ │ add     Add a new note.                                                      │ │ edit    Edit fields of an existing note.                                     │ │ delete  Delete a note.                                                       │ │ tag     Add or remove tags on notes.                                         │ │ stats   Show today's review stats.                                           │ │ export  Export notes to JSON or CSV.                                         │ │ import  Import notes from JSON or CSV.                                       │ ╰──────────────────────────────────────────────────────────────────────────────╯
+│ decks        List decks with review stats.                                   │ │ models       List available note types.                                      │ │ search       Search notes using Anki query syntax.                           │ │ show         Show full details of one or more notes.                         │ │ add          Add a new note.                                                 │ │ edit         Edit fields of an existing note.                                │ │ delete       Delete a note.                                                  │ │ tag          Add or remove tags on notes.                                    │ │ stats        Show review stats.                                              │ │ export       Export notes to JSON or CSV.                                    │ │ import       Import notes from JSON or CSV.                                  │ │ sync         Trigger an AnkiWeb sync.                                        │ │ suspend      Suspend cards by ID or query.                                   │ │ unsuspend    Unsuspend cards by ID or query.                                 │ │ media        Store a media file in the Anki collection.                      │ │ create-deck  Create a new deck.                                              │ │ delete-deck  Delete a deck.                                                  │ │ change-deck  Move cards to a different deck.                                 │ │ export-deck  Export a deck to an .apkg file.                                 │ │ import-deck  Import a deck from an .apkg file.                               │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ```
 <!-- usage-end -->